-A trip to the gorgeous Mediterranean country of Greece will mean a chance to indulge in the most incredible traditional foods, delicacies and dishes.
-Most Greek dishes contain at least some seafood and fresh vegetables and have have noticeable influences from Eastern and Western cultures.
+A trip to the gorgeous Mediterranean country of Greece will mean a chance to indulge in the most incredible traditional delicacies.
+Most Greek dishes contain at least some meat, seafood and fresh vegetables and have have noticeable influences from Eastern and Western cultures.

 A visit to most Greek homes and you will be mesmerized by all the fresh food being served.
 A lot of care is taken in the preparation of dishes; fresh ingredients are important and cooking methods are often inherited from previous generations.

-It is not uncommon for a Greek family to enjoy five meals on any given day, expect to spend hours enjoying a given meal if you visit!
+It is not uncommon for a Greek family to enjoy five meals on any given day and to spend hours enjoying a meal.

 Dolmades are an accompaniment to the main meal comprised of rice, meat, or vegetables stuffed in grape leaves or vine.
 This forms a parcel before being slowly steamed to perfection.

-Moussaka is a delicious layered mix of aubergine, minced lamb, potatoes, and onions.
-It is topped with a mouth-watering béchamel sauce that is very creamy.
+Moussaka is a dish consisting of a layered mix of aubergine, minced lamb, potatoes, and onions.
+It is topped with a béchamel sauce that is very creamy.

 Gyros are a traditional greek Kebab made with pork meat, wrapped in a pita bread.
 Often french fries are added to the pita too, other times they come on the side.